Yejashi/obsidianNotes/Research/AMDGPU/Intro To Register Pressure.md

 Avoid allocating on the stack in a kernel
 - Memory allocated on the stack lives in scratch and may be optimized into registers

+Avoid passing big object as argument in kernels
+- Function arguments are allocated on the stack and may be optimized into registers